Logic06183/Data-Management-Plan/HE2AT_DMP_v2.2_COMPLETE.md

 ### 6.1.
 Pre-processing

 The Core Data Team, a small group of named personnel responsible for the initial handling of the Original Study Data, manages the pre-processing stage.
-This team has exclusive authorisation to access incoming data securely stored on UCT data servers **[***TRACKED CHANGE***] and WHC-managed cloud infrastructure with enhanced security and automated backup systems**.
+This team has exclusive authorisation to access incoming data securely stored on UCT data servers <span style="color: red">**[TRACKED CHANGE] and WHC-managed cloud infrastructure with enhanced security and automated backup systems**</span>.
 The Core Data Team is responsible for preparing the data for further analysis by other HE²AT Center Consortium members.
 First, they reformat the Original Study Data into standardised formats, such as CSV or JSON, ensuring compatibility with various tools and systems.
 This step follows established guidelines like Open Data Standards or the OMOP Common Data Model, which help to promote consistency and interoperability across datasets.

 Once the data is in a standardised format, the Core Data Team extracts and labels key variables, ensuring each variable is named and described consistently.
 They align these variables with ontology frameworks like NCIT, SNOMED CT, or ICD-10, making the metadata easier to integrate with other datasets during the harmonisation process led by the Harmonisation Team Members.